TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/HackedSite/Detect.rst

 or other pages.
-Someone who has compromised a system and just wants to be honored for his/her achievement, often replaces a page (typically the home page as it is usually the first entry point for most of the visitors) with other content, e.g. stating his/her nickname or similar.
+Someone who has compromised a system and just wants to be honored for his/her achievement, often replaces a page (typically the home page as it is usually the first entry point for most of the visitors) with other content, for example stating his/her nickname or similar.

 Less obvious is manipulated page content that is only visible to